Pooja123667/hello-world2/README.md

 # hello-world2
-this is just for checking purposes
+this is just for learning purpose and understanding
+Hi im pooja good morning!